Bolb347/TechageNuclear/README.md

 9. You are done!
 You have a completed reactor setup
 10. After this, I would recomend you to expand the size of both the reactor and steam turbine; They can be a maximum of 10x10x10!
 Make sure to keep your reactors as optimal as possible, using a 3:8 cell:cooler ratio, as suboptimal designs will get diminishing returns.
 11. With a larger reactor, you produce more steam, but also consume more fuel rods; I would recomend automating the production of fuel rods, and the reprocessing of nuclear waste

+NOTE: Reactors which are more optimal will subsequently produce more steam than a less optimal design.

 TODO:
 Add radiation damage